Flagstaff House, Hong Kong: Museum of Tea Ware

-In 1984, it was converted into the Flagstaff House Museum of Tea Ware, a branch museum of the Hong Kong Museum of Art.
+In 1984, it was converted into the Flagstaff House Museum of Tea Ware, the only branch museum of the Hong Kong Museum of Art.
 The museum specialises in the collection, study and display of teaware, including many samples of Yixing teapots, from Jiangsu Province, China, as well as the world's oldest known extant teapot.

 A new wing, the K.S.
 Lo Gallery, was built and opened in 1995.
 It is named after local collector (and Vitasoy founder Dr. Kwee Seong Lo), who made a donation to the city in the 1970s.
 This donation now constitutes the core of the museum's collection.
 The new gallery contains a collection of ceramics and Chinese seals.